OctopusDeploy/blog/blog/2018-02/deploy-release-step/deploy-release-step.md

 ![Deploy Release Step Card](deploy-release-card.png)

-To solve this problem, we have a created a new step: _Deploy a Release_.
+To solve this problem, we have a created a new step: [Deploy a Release](https://octopus.com/docs/deployment-process/coordinating-multiple-projects/deploy-release-step).
 The _Deploy a Release_ step allows you to select another Octopus project to deploy.

 ![Deploy Release Step - Select a Project](deploy-release-step-edit.png "width=500")